2024 International Conference Agenda

 GENERAL SESSION

-FAST.FORWARD: A NEW MODEL FOR ACADEMIC SCIENCE FACILITIES
+FAST.FORWARD: A NEW MODEL FOR ACADEMIC SCIENCE FACILITIES (The Ledger - Sixth Floor)

 Can science bridge the gap between institutions and communities?
 Academia hosts the world’s most sustainable science buildings, pioneering carbon neutrality and innovation while solving big questions for humanity.
 However, these facilities are expensive to build and often sequestered from the public.
 In response, Gensler, Thornton Tomasetti and Van Zelm developed Fast.Forward, a network of rapidly deployable modules that produce net-positive energy and act as decentralized, flexible, accessible field labs for place-based research and STEM education.